My seatmate on a recent flight from Seattle to Reykjavik was, like me, on his way to Hamburg, Germany to attend the Aircraft Interiors Expo.

 After testing a few 3D prototypes, Renacen put a dedicated team of 3D designers on the project and found a launch airline partner, Emirates, which hopes to have the program go live for passengers to use in the next few months.

-Visionary Concepts Crystal Cabin Award at this year’s Expo, several other airlines contacted Renacen about integrating the product into their platforms as well but those, of course, can’t be named until the deals are made.
+Right after 3D SeatMapVR received the Visionary Concepts Crystal Cabin Award at this year’s Expo, several other airlines contacted Renacen about integrating the product into their platforms as well but those, of course, can’t be named until the deals are made.